clo4/lethargy/README.md

 ## Getting Started

-For simplicity, all examples assume you've got `import lethargy` at the top.
+This is both a tutorial and the documentation.
+All examples assume you've got `import lethargy` at the top.

 ###### FLAGS